-Google Supports Stonewall National Monument With $1MM
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 Woodson accepted the award with a quote from James Baldwin, saying, “Ignorance allied with power is the most ferocious enemy justice can face.”
 She then talked about how necessary art is in these times.

 The times (and the Times) weighed heavy on the evening.
 Presenter Frank Bruni said that he has been called “an enemy of the American people” as a writer for the “fake” New York Times.
-He gave the award for LGBTQ nonfiction to David France for “How to Survive a Plague: The Inside Story of how Citizens and Science Tamed AIDS,” by David France.
+He gave the award for LGBTQ nonfiction to David France for “How to Survive a Plague: The Inside Story of how Citizens and Science Tamed AIDS.”
 In an unusual reversal, France’s award-winning film begat the book (which also won the Publishing Triangle’s nonfiction award this year).

 Jeanette Winterson, the recipient of the Trustee Award for Excellence in Literature Award, received a double-barreled introduction.
 Sarah Schulman began by talking about how Winterson’s work showed her what queer literature could do, then A.M.
 Homes (late due to a family emergency) arrived on the scene to continue, praising Winterson as a writer and friend.